Jhut89/Mailchimp-API-3.0-PHP/README.md

 $mailchimp->lists()->GET();
 ```

 Retrieving an instance can be accomplished by giving a unique identifier for the instance you want as an argument to the appropriate method.
-For example if I wanted to retrieve a list instance from the above example I would simply pass a `list_id`, as the only argument, for the `lists()` method.
+For example if I wanted to retrieve a list instance from the above example I would simply pass a `list_id`, as the only argument for the `lists()` method.
 Like this:

 ```php
 $mailchimp->lists('1a2b3c4d')->GET();